NSS-SE-Jumpstart/curriculum/sessions/session3/classroom/exercise_dice.md

 Now, we're being rude to the computer.
 It doesn't want to be called "computer" any more than you want to be called "human".
 It wants to be called "Graptor-3000"...because that's it's name.

 Update your program to create a `computer_player` variable, set it's value to `"Graptor-3000"` and display it when displaying the computer's roll.

+## Phase Seven

+At this point your program leaves it up to the human player to read the output and determine whether or not they won.
+The actually have to **compare numbers!** But comparing numbers is computer-work.
+Let's make the computer do it.

+Write code that uses an `if` statement to determine if the human or the computer has rolled a higher number.
+If the human player rolls a higher number, the program should print `Xena wins!`.
+If the computer player wins, the program should print `Graptor-3000 wins!`

+...oh, and it is possible that both players roll the same number.
+If that happens let's do the hippie thing and say both players win.
+If there's a tie, your program should **NOT** print either of the winning messages described above.
+It should print a single message that says: `Both Xena and Graptor-3000 win!`